vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 }
 ```

-As you can see, our route has a name "out-import-users".
+As you can see, our route is named "out-import-users".
 Transformations of this route will be only applied to `GET` requests sent to http://external-api:3001/users.
 As our response is in JSON format, we use `json` transformation.
 Our response is the array of objects containing data we want to protect.
 To tokenize `Email` element, we use `#.Email` path in expression parameter of the transformation (`#` - is used to query an array).

 Let's restart our services (it cleans up DB and reloads Vaulty):